swentel/indieweb/README.md

 - Microformats: apply Microformats2 to your markup
 - Micropub: expose a Micropub endpoint
 - Microsub: expose a Microsub endpoint, external or internal
-- Feeds: create Microformats2, Atom and JF2 feeds
+- Feeds: create Microformats2 and JF2 feeds
 - Post context: store context for content and microsub items
 - Media cache: store images locally for internal webmention and microsub endpoint
 - WebSub: WebSub PuSH 0.4 for publishing and subscribing